UK property, a nationwide view for investors

-But, at 23.92%, the award for the most impressive consistent growth goes to Leicester.
+But, at 23.92%, the award for the most impressive consistent growth for UK property goes to Leicester.
 With demand outstripping supply, the Midlands city is home to a highly competitive residential property market, which will only fuel further expansion.

 Early signs for capital gains